 The AAF wanted the responsibility and assets for recovery of its own pilots.
 They wanted the shortest line of communication to the boat skipper and did not want to be in the position of having to contact another service, especially the Navy, to rescue AAF pilots at the other service’s “earliest convenience”.

 The Army Air Corps wanted the service at any air base from which they would be operating, from the Arctic to the Tropics and in foreign countries if necessary.
 The US Navy had argued that they were already mobilizing their units for war and the USCG advised that they were willing to assist, but only in areas that they were then operating and supporting.
 Rescue operations were assigned to the Water Transport Division (ATC) of the Army Quartermaster Corps.
 The 10th ERBS was organized and based in Alaska.
 They patrolled and performed rescue operations from Ketchikan, through the Aleutian Chain, to the Kurilr Islands.
 The 13th ERBS served in Hawaii, serving several air bases and gunnery ranges.
 South of the U.S.., the 12th ERBS ranged through the Caribbean to the South Atlantic and west as far as the waters off the west coast of Panama (see the Panama section under Photos & Missions).
 Documenting crash boat contributions to the war efforts in both wars is complicated by the fact that boat commanders were to turn over their logs to the base commander where they were assigned and the commander only needed to retain them for a year.
 So, other than the memories of those who served on them, records of their accomplishments, hardships, and especially the “special ops”, are very limited.
+In contrast, the navy kept the log books of PT boats, which are of similar size, and today we still have good records of which boats, under who's command, were where and when, in addition to detailed descriptions of their missions.

 It should be pointed out that the boats were only a part of air-sea rescue operations.
 Aircraft played an equal, if not greater role.
 The amphibious PBY, Catalina, or OA-10 as the army referred to them, were the most common.
 Although dated, some would say obsolete, even at the beginning of the war, it remained in production throughout the war.
 Unfortunately, Vickers of Canada, the producer of the army version, made unauthorized changes that significantly weakened the aft section of the aircraft.
 When combined with insufficient training of army pilots in water operation, poor maintenance, and a lack of spare parts, the performance of the aircraft was significantly degraded.